Health care, but not as you know it

 Our history and future

-The National Health Co-op was formed in response to a lack of General Practitioners in the northwest region of Canberra, West Belconnen, a suburban area of 20,000 people.
+The National Health Co-op was formed in response to a lack of General Practitioners in the northwest region Canberra region of West Belconnen, a suburban area of 20,000 people.
 This issue came about due to medical practices progressively closing in the area over the preceding years and an increasing shortage of General Practitioners in the city.

 In the hope of addressing this issue, in September 2004 a number of community organisations and local residents convened a public meeting.
 Out of this meeting, a community representative committee was formed, which included a small executive committee.
 The executive committee was tasked with trying to find solutions to the situation.